shakeel-data/customer-churn-prediction-dashboard/README.md

 Customer churn is one of the most significant challenges facing modern businesses.
 As markets become increasingly saturated, understanding why customers leave and more importantly, how to retain them has never been more critical.
 Churn analysis provides a data-driven approach to tackling this issue by uncovering behavioural trends and service-related factors that influence customer decisions.
 By integrating predictive modelling and actionable insights, organizations can shift from reactive responses to proactive engagement, ensuring stronger customer relationships and improved business outcomes.

-## 🏢 Relevant Sectors & Stakeholders
+## 🏢 Relevant Sectors and Stakeholders
 Understanding customer attrition is vital across industries.
 This project, initially designed for the telecom sector, provides a scalable framework for churn analysis applicable to finance, retail, and healthcare.
 By leveraging data analytics and predictive modeling, businesses can proactively address churn, optimize retention strategies, and enhance customer lifetime value.

 ## 📘 Project Overview